mysql/mysql-server/README.md

 We have two publicly accessible mailing lists:

- - tokudb-user@googlegroups.com is for general and support related questions about the use of TokuDB, TokuKV, and TokuDS.
+ - tokudb-user@googlegroups.com is for general and support related questions about the use of TokuDB.
- - tokudb-dev@googlegroups.com is for discussion of the development of TokuDB, TokuKV, and TokuDS.
+ - tokudb-dev@googlegroups.com is for discussion of the development of TokuDB.

 We are also available on IRC on freenode.org, in the #tokutek channel.